nadu-pitt/nadu-pitt.github.io/research.md

 			<div class="right-text">
 				<p>
 <UL>
 <li>Du, N., Huang, K., Yang, X. J. (2019).
 Not all information is equal: Effects of disclosing likelihood information on trust, compliance and reliance, and task performance in human-automation teaming.
-Human Factors.
-[PDF]</li>
+Human Factors. <a href="http://doi.org/10.1177/0018720819862916">[PDF]</a> </li>
 <li>Du N., Zhang Q., & Yang, X. J. (2018).
 Effects of automation reliability and reliability information on trust, dependence and dual-task performance.
-HFES 2018.
-[PDF]</li>
+HFES 2018. <a href="http://doi.org/10.1177/1541931218621041">[PDF]</a> </li>
 </UL>
 				</p>
 			</div>